Adjustment Disorder vs Normal Stress

 2. Duration and Severity

 Normal stress passes after the stressful event is over.
 People return to their normal emotional state.
 However, with adjustment disorder, the symptoms persist.
-They can continue for months, especially if the stressor remains.
+Symptoms may persist as long as the stressor or its consequences continue, but should not last more than 6 months after the stressor or its consequences have ended.
 It causes problems in work, relationships and school.

 Feature Normal Stress Adjustment Disorder